fraserpage/no-cry/README.md

 ## Build Requrirements
 - PHP 7.4

+## Installing the tool
+1. the built application is included in this repo in the `/builds/` folder
+1. from the root of the project directory run `mv builds/no-cry /usr/local/bin` to move the build to your bin folder (you might need to add `sudo` to that command.)

 ## Building the tool
 1. composer install
 2. run `php no-cry app:build` to build the tool